 How to Recognize a Fake Check Scam

-The Internet can be a dangerous place!
-Scams abound on websites, emails and social media.
-Those working at home—or hoping to—are often prey to the scammers of the world.
+The Internet can be a dangerous place.
+Scams abound on websites, emails, and social media.
+Those working at home are often prey to the scammers of the world.
 Knowing how to recognize work-at-home job scams is key.
 However, these schemes always look a little bit different, so it’s important to understand the underlying scams (which may or may not be job-related).
 One such example is the fake check scam.

 How Fake Check Scams Work